 Welcome to UW-Platteville!

 Rich in its academic programs, the University of Wisconsin-Platteville consists of three colleges – the College of Business, Industry, Life Science and Agriculture; the College of Engineering, Mathematics and Science; and the College of Liberal Arts and Education.
 We have particular strengths in agriculture, biology, business, criminal justice, education, engineering, and industrial technology.
-We are forward thinking and innovative in how we are continually developing new programs like nanotechnology and social and environmental justice.
+We are forward thinking and innovative in how we are continually developing new programs to meet the changing needs of our students and industry.
+We have launched eight new programs in the past decade, including sustainable and renewable energy systems, STEM education, and dairy science.
 Our distinguished faculty are dedicated to teaching and hail from across the globe, and we draw students from all across Wisconsin (usually about 75 percent of all students), Illinois, Iowa, Minnesota, and beyond.

-We also reach the world; those communities stretch to China through the Confucius Institute, to Ghana through Engineers Without Borders, to Germany through partnership with the Hochschule Darmstadt University of Applied Sciences, and to many other international communities.
 We are located in a quiet town of 11,000 people, but reach across the globe.
-We also have sister universities in Spain, France, Australia and Norway, and regularly attract students from those places.
+Our communities stretch to China through the Confucius Institute, to Ghana through Engineers Without Borders, to Germany through partnership with the Hochschule Darmstadt University of Applied Sciences, and to many other international communities.
+We also have sister universities in Spain, France, Australia, and Norway, and regularly attract students from those places.

 We invite you to visit our campus, meet our faculty members, and ask about our programs.
 Come, join our thriving community and learn why every day is a great day to be a Pioneer.